Domain formation and structural stabilities in mixed-species Coulomb crystals induced by sympathetically cooled highly charged ions: Single-species linear ion crystals

 To determine the ion temperature at a particular laser detuning, we use spatial thermometry~\cite{Knuenz2012,Rajagopal2016,Dijck2023} to extract it from the EMCCD images.
 Here we determine the (projected) spatial extents~$\sigma_{u,i}$, $\sigma_{z,i}$ of all ions by simultaneously fitting the spatial fluorescence intensity profile of each ion with a two-dimensional Gaussian function in addition to a constant background term.
 We choose fairly low secular frequencies to increase the size of thermal motion on the camera images.
 The observed spot sizes are a convolution of the projected ion spatial distributions with the point spread function (PSF) of the imaging system.
 We assume the PSF to also be Gaussian so that

 where $\sigma^\text{th}_{u,i}$ and $\sigma^\text{th}_{z,i}$ denote the (projected) spatial extents due to thermal ion motion.
 The former is related to motion along the principal trap axes by

 The thermal and PSF contributions to the observed spot sizes can be distinguished, as the former depends on temperature~$T$ and which ion~$i$ is considered, while the PSF contribution is taken to be constant.
 The result remains well-defined even if (moderate) ion hopping takes place and the ion spatial distributions start overlapping.
+Note that if no hopping takes place and the time-averaged ion spatial distributions were exactly Gaussian, $\sigma^\text{th}_i$ summed in quadrature over the three spatial directions and averaged over all ions would equal $\ell s_\ell$.

 To test the validity of the simulations, we compare in Fig.~\ref{fig:4be_spatial_extents} their results with the spot sizes in radial and axial direction found in the experiment using the same fitting procedure.
 The spot size of the inner two ions is larger than that of the two outer ones due to boundary effects; for the axial spatial extent, this is reversed.
 In addition, we depict the harmonic approximation (dashed lines, see Appendix~\ref{sec:analytic_msd}), which converges with the simulation results at low temperature.
 Deviation due to non-linear effects of the Coulomb force is here particularly seen in the axial sizes (Fig.~\ref{fig:4be_spatial_extents}(b)), where the non-linear contribution reaches up to~\SI{10}{\percent} within the considered temperature range.